SCENE 01 / UNDERWATER LIGHTING

 Underwater lighting brings colour and depth back to subsurface footage across South Africa's two-ocean coastline, from the dim kelp forests of the Cape to the deeper reefs of Sodwana Bay.

 Here is how this works in practice.
-We provide underwater lighting systems and the dive-certified crews to deploy them for productions across South Africa.
+We give underwater lighting systems and the dive-certified crews to deploy them for shoots across South Africa.
 Water absorbs colour and light fast with depth, stripping out reds and warmth, so underwater lighting is key for restoring natural colour, lifting shadow detail and shaping subsurface scenes.
 Our teams run submersible LED and HMI fixtures in waterproof housings, planning placement, output and colour balance with the underwater DP.
 For tank and pool work, above-water lighting can be directed through the surface, while open-water and deep shoots need dedicated underwater packages designed during pre-production.

 Here is the short of it.
 Our lighting technicians hold dive certifications and work alongside the underwater camera team and safety divers within the dive plan.
 Underwater lighting is planned together with underwater camera work and marine logistics as one integrated package.
-Because South Africa's film-services industry is mature and the country has a deep marine production community, underwater lighting kit and dive-certified crews can be resourced locally for natural-history, narrative and commercial productions.
+Because South Africa's film-services industry is mature and the country has a deep marine production community, underwater lighting kit and dive-certified crews can be resourced locally for natural-history, narrative and commercial shoots.

 FAQ